ayushk7102/Vacuum-Bot-Nav/README.md

 # Robot Vacuum Navigation Planner

-Edit variable 'img_path' in main.cpp to add local path of custom maps.
+To run:

-500x500 grayscale maps accepted.
+1. Edit variable 'img_path' in main.cpp to add local path of custom maps.

-To run: execute main.cpp
+2. Build and run main.cpp

 Cleaned areas will be shown in red.
 Cleaned, path overlap (multiple passes) areas will be shown in blue.

 Bot is a circle of radius 4.
+(Can be changed, variable 'radius' in main.cpp)

 Sample output: